10 reasons NOT to have a wedding videographer

 I offer a range of different edits for my clients and although my longest films are a cinematic style and are up to 20 minutes long, I also provide a trailer of about 3-4 minutes with the choice of having 1’00 Instagram sneak peek films too.

-But any experienced videographer (and photographer for that matter) should be discreet at all times.
-You should forget they’re even there!
-Last year I filmed a wedding at La Fortaleza in Majorca over a three-day celebration.
-Towards the end of day two (the actual wedding day), the father of the bride came up to me and asked me where I’d been!
-He hadn’t actually noticed me filming at any time up until that point.
+An experienced videographer, however, will be discreet at all times.
+The goal is for you to forget they’re even there.
+For example, last year I filmed a stunning three-day wedding celebration at La Fortaleza in Majorca.
+By the end of day two—the actual wedding day—the father of the bride approached me and asked where I’d been.
+He hadn’t noticed me filming at all up until that moment!

 TIP: However big or small your wedding is, you want your videographer to be discreet and unnoticed as much as possible.
 Check with your videographer how they will achieve this on the day to ensure you enjoy your wedding without any intrusion.